AnotherKamila/nook-revival/README.md

    Edit *both* occurences of `https://$USERNAME:$PASSWORD@$HOST:$PORT/stanza`.
 If you don't use https, change that to http.
 Hint: Testing the URL in a browser is easier than on device.
 (You should see an RSS feed if it works.)

    Note: [Let's Encrypt](https://letsencrypt.org/) HTTPS certificates don't work with Trook (too old for that).
 Coming up with a solution is a WIP.
+See http://wiki.cacert.org/FAQ/ImportRootCertAndroidPreICS .

 My customizations
 =================